Canon 2000D vs Sony RX100 V

 It is notable that the 2000D has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 2000D and the RX100 V are recent models that feature in their makers' current product line-up.
+Both the 2000D and the RX100 V are recent models that are part of the current product line-up.
 The RX100 V replaced the earlier Sony RX100 IV, while the 2000D followed on from the Canon 1300D.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 2000D vs Sony RX100 V